mayuropensource/PuffinBASIC/README.md

 ## How it works?

 1. Uses antlr4 to define the language grammar.
-2. It parses the program using antlr4 lexer+parser and generates intermediate representation (IR) of the source code.
+1. It parses the program using antlr4 lexer+parser and generates intermediate representation (IR) of the source code.
 During parsing, it populates a symbol table.
-3. At runtime, it runs the IR instructions using the symbol table.
+1. At runtime, it runs the IR instructions using the symbol table.

+## Performance

+PuffinBASIC is an interpreter, and it should not be expected to have very good performance characteristics.
+Certain operations such as PRINT USING, INPUT, etc are not optimized for performance.
+We have not benchmarked PuffinBASIC primitives.

 # Reference